cleber-si/Download-KEPSEISMIC-data/README.md

    This executes each per-group script in sequence, downloading FITS files into `KEP_DATA/{group_id}/{kic_id}/{filter}d-filter/`.

+   **Careful:** There are 161,961 unique KIC IDs in the dataset, which I estimate it sums ~859 GB of data.

 ## Directory Layout of Downloads

 After running, `KEP_DATA/` will contain: